 These hotels are expensive but they offer luxury and the absolute best location to stay in Prague.
-From being right in Prague 1 to being beside Prague Castle – here’s a few of the gemstone hotels.
+From being right in Prague 1 to being beside Prague Castle – here are a few of the gemstone hotels.

 This is a luxury boutique hotel built in the late 1800s.
 Located in Prague 2 atop a hill, this location takes advantage of the view and hotel goers should appreciate a nice walk to and from Prague 1.
-There’s regularly art exhibits in the front lobby and so there’s always something going on.
-Here is more information on the beautiful Palais Art Hotel in Prague.
+There are regular art exhibits in the front lobby and so there’s always something going on.

 With 152 rooms, you’re bound to find one that you like at the Boscolo in Prague!
-The swimming pool and sauna area is absolutely breathtaking – you have to see the photos.
+The swimming pool and sauna area are absolutely breathtaking – you have to see the photos.

-The food is highly recommended as well – but you’re located in the heart of Prague so there’s always options to go on a food adventure.
+The food is highly recommended as well – but you’re located in the heart of Prague so there are always options to go on a food adventure.
 Also useful to note is that they have airport shuttles – making your fly-in a breeze!
 You have to check out the Boscolo.

 As always, Happy Czech Waddlin’,